 47. The written evidence provided for the panel; any covering letters sent to panel members and others as part of the process; the Secretary's record of the hearing; the note provided by the Secretary for the Chair from which to state the panel's findings, together with the letter sent to the student at the end of the hearing, constitute the official record of the hearing.
 At the end of the hearing process this body of material is checked by the Secretary and the body administering the relevant panel procedure and archived in line with the University's formal policy on the retention of records.

-1 A Completion of Procedures letter is a formal written statement issued by the University to a student to confirm that the student has exhausted the University's internal procedures.
-A Completion of Procedures statement is required before a student can refer a matter to the Office of the Independent Adjudicator.
+Procedures statement is required before a student can refer a matter to the Office of the Independent Adjudicator.